Using Proof-of-Stake for a Decentralized Credit Bureau

 See also: Staking Risks Are Vastly Misunderstood | Opinion

-During the contest, validators police the terms of the SLA, slashing modelers who don’t adhere to them.
-Much like a blockchain internal affairs bureau, validators themselves can be slashed if they collude with modelers or don’t hit deadlines.
+The traditional model of a validator network is to pay rewards to a validator node for producing blocks and validating rewards, and punishing nodes – which is called slashing – by taking away their stake when they misbehave, which entail failing to maintain the node, behaving maliciously or other blockchain malfeasance.
+You can also use validation to incentivize a contest.
+For example, you can divide a network into modelers (who are machine learning engineers earning bounties by creating accurate models) and creators, who create data science challenges for the modelers to tackle, in this case an accurate credit score generated from on-chain information.

-After the contest window closes, the consumption window begins, and users start using the model to produce credit scores from the winning model.
-Creators and modelers share earnings generated during this time and hopefully forever after.
-In essence, the idea is to use crypto to nourish a flourishing ecosystem that grows extremely accurate machine learning models as a byproduct.
+We also have validators, who vet the models for quality, and, after the contest ends, we have users who pay to use scores (i.e. machine learning inferences) generated from the winning models.
+The idea is to use crypto to nourish a flourishing ecosystem that grows extremely accurate machine learning models as a byproduct.

 Cryptoeconomics, when it works, creates a hothouse environment where ideas are iterated upon by people all over the world.
 Creditworthiness assessment is just one use case, by building on a blockchain, smart contracts can build off-chain processing (such as zero-knowledge machine learning) onto the system, so nearly any data set can be encrypted and worked on given enough processing power and time — whether it’s tumor hunting, medical records inferences, insurance payouts, bail calculations even training robotic operating systems to serve hamburgers.